nclarius/pyPL/README.md

 ### Troublshooting
 For troubleshooting information, see `pyPL/doc/troubleshooting.md`.
-If that doesn't help, please open a github issue or e-mail me.
+If that doesn't help, please open a GitHub issue or e-mail me.

 # Disclaimer
 - This implementation is intended for didactical purposes.
 It is not efficient or designed for real-life applications.